 And of course, students will find useful apps for more than just learning.
 With a working smartphone, it is hard to get lost.
 Students can make payments using their phones in case they are low on cash or lose their wallets.
 They can check what stores are open in the immediate area for an emergency need.
 If there’s a need, there’s a solution.

 For all their benefits and ills, smartphones are here to stay and they are part of the working world.
 To deny a student access to one completely would be much like denying a student of a decade or two ago any access to computers.
-Becoming used to them and proficient with them is a real boon in the workforce which so many students are preparing to enter.
+Becoming used to them and proficient with them is a real boon in the workforce that so many students are preparing to enter.
 Computer courses are common and expected in schools.
 Whether this will extend to smartphones in the future is yet to be seen, but students are getting an informal education regardless.

 Through the use of common apps in the classroom for projects and more, work projects won’t seem so foreign, especially in many white-collar jobs.
-With the right skillset, a student can learn to do anything, anywhere.
+With the right skill set, a student can learn to do anything, anywhere.
 If you were a prospective employer, wouldn’t you look for that?

 Something that isn’t talked about nearly as often as it should is the financial impact of smartphones on students.
 A new smartphone can cost anywhere from several hundred dollars to just over $1000.
 This is a heavy burden on a student’s budget, whether in college or in high school.
 Alternatively, it is a burden on their families who must shoulder the costs.
 It might not be as expensive as getting a smartphone alone, but it adds to the books, dorm supplies, and more that every student needs to deal with in one way or another.